Lxx007/LI-LLM-DDA-UX/README.md

 3. Python version >= 3.10
 # SourceCode/Project_DiceLLM
 This folder contains two folds and three Python scripts.
+In addition, all prompts (Play Prompt, Classifing prompt and Rating prompt) also exposed here.
 # Fold "GameSimulationDetail"
 This folder publicizes all the data we generated using ChatGPT-4
 # Fold "HumanEvaluator_Dice"